hypervel/hypervel.org/docs/docs/validation.md

 #### Accessing Additional Data

 If your custom validation rule class needs to access all of the other data undergoing validation, your rule class may implement the `Hyperf\Validation\Contract\DataAwareRule` interface.
 This interface requires your class to define a `setData` method.
-This method will automatically be invoked by Laravel Hyperf (before validation proceeds) with all of the data under validation:
+This method will automatically be invoked by Hypervel (before validation proceeds) with all of the data under validation:

 ```php
 <?php